-• Glenn McConnel Parkway Widening - County Council approved \$25,000,000 from the 2016 Transportation Sales tax to fund the design and construction of this project.
-The goal of this project is to relieve traffic congestion and improve bike and pedestrian facilities.
-Construction is expected to be substantially complete in March 2024.
+- Glenn McConnell Parkway Widening County Council approved \$25,000,000 from the 2016 Transportation Sales tax to fund the design and construction of this project.
+The goal of this project was to relieve traffic congestion and improve bike and pedestrian facilities.
+The ribbon cutting took place April 2, 2024. - The Maybank Highway Improvement Northern Pitchfork had a ribbon cutting ceremony in March 2024.
+This project is currently in the design, build, and permitting phase with construction expected to begin in the Spring of 2025.